 - Full refunds will be given to students who enroll in classes that are canceled by the College.
 Refund of fees will be automatic.
 Students are not required to complete the academic withdrawal procedure for canceled courses. - 2.
-Refunds of tuition are given to students who withdraw for valid reasons.
-Refunds are given at the following rates based on the date that the records office receives the withdrawal form.

-- During the first (1st) through the sixth (6th) calendar days of any term - 100 percent. - During the seventh (7th) through the fifteenth (15th) calendar days of any term 75 percent. - During the sixteenth (16th) through the twenty-First (21st) calendar days of any term 50 percent. - No refunds will be given after the twenty-first calendar day of any term. - Summer, Intersession and Late Start term refund periods are shortened and are located on the back of the student's schedule during that term. - 3.
-The registration fee is not subject to refund. - 4.
+Refunds are given based on the date that the records office receives the withdrawal form. - During the first (1st) through the fourteenth (14th) calendar days of a 16 week term and the first 7 days of an 8 week term - 100 percent. - 3.
+Students withdrawing after the fifteenth calendar day of any term may complete a Request for Exception to Refund Policy form to seek a refund.
+Refund exceptions are made for: (1) incapacitating personal injury or illness; (2) death of an immediate family member (mother, father, sister, brother, child, spouse); (3) error made by Washington State Community College; or (4) natural disasters (fire, flood, etc.). - 4.
 Specific federal and/or state requirements take precedence over the above refund procedures when applicable.
-Detailed information about federal refund policies is outlined in the College's Student Financial Aid Consumer Guide, or is available from the Financial Aid Office
+Detailed information about federal refund policies is outlined in the College's Student Financial Aid Consumer Guide, or is available from the Financial Aid Office.